bence0601/MedicalScanHomeWork2/README.md

 ## MedicalScanHomeWork2 is an Angular web application, which operates with external API called Jitsi API, which can help host video conferences for the developer.

+### Challenges:
+- Trying to get used to Angular after React.js
+- Searching for help over the Internet due to lack of information of Angular 17. version
+- Trying to find an older version of Angular CLI and Node where all the additional libraries working

+## Solutions:
+- Searching for precise, easy to follow Angular tutorials, searching on StackOverFlow
+- Trying to find documentation what changed in Angular 17, and trying to find a way that I can implement older help and instructions to achieve my goals
+-
 ### Prerequisites

 Before setting up the project, ensure you have the following installed: